pyinstaller/pyinstaller/doc/source/Manual.rst

 Python verbose and warning messages always go to standard output and are not visible when the ``--windowed`` option is used.
+Remember to not use this in the distributed program.

 Helping PyInstaller Find Modules
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~